UBC-Thunderbots/Electrical/docs/getting-started/led-patterns.md

+# LED Patterns

+Description of the purposes of different LED colours and patterns.

 ---
-description: Description of the purposes of different LED colours and patterns.
----

-# LED Patterns

 ## Red LEDs